anupsharma555/mentat/README.md

 ## Getting Started

-*(02/28/25) We are currently finalizing the data for release and will upload the processed dataset with labels shortly.
-If you want to work with MENTAT right now, contact the authors directly.
-Reasons for delay: Web scraping protection.
-Files affected: All files in /eval_data/ and questions_raw_final.csv*

 ### Repository Structure

 * You can find the raw, anonymized annotations for questions in the triage and documentation category in the ```/annotated_data/``` directory.